burakcoskunnn/Scripts/Oracle/README.md

 Domain User to invoke PS script
 PSRemoting should be enabled.
 the server that PS run should have access to SS URL.

+Use Cases
+You have a lot of Oracle Servers and DBS.
+Each Server has more than 1 DB.
+You need to know the local accounts on each DB.
+You have the same naming condition on all DB.